About the course

 An independent and original dissertation is an integral component of the course.
 In order to equip you with the necessary skills to undertake high quality research, a suite of training activities are offered to develop key transferable skills in order for you to be able to execute high quality independent and original research, and expose you to applied research methods used widely in academic and professional research.

-There is an ECM alumni network with nearly 700 alumni in 70 countries.
+There is an ECM alumni network with over 700 alumni in 70 countries.
 The department's Alumni Office helps alumni keep in touch with each other and organises alumni events.

 Proven and potential academic excellence